ext-news/news_ttnewsimport/Readme.rst

 - Converts jg_youtubeinnews YouTube links to ext:news media elements
 - Converts tl_news_linktext related links to ext:news link elements
 - Imports data from EXT:mbl_newsevent to the available fields of EXT:roq_newsevent (News event extension for EXT:news)
-- Imports start datetime and archive date from EXT:mbl_newsevent to to the native fields of EXT:news (datetime and archive).
-Notes: you must handle the is_archive flag yourself (e.g. by category or pid).
-And: archive is reduced to a date, as EXT:news doesn't provide time for archiving (makes sense due to caching).
+- Imports main data (tx_mblnewsevent_from, tx_mblnewsevent_fromtime, tx_mblnewsevent_to) from EXT:mbl_newsevent to to the native fields of EXT:news (datetime and archive).
+Notes: you must handle the `is_archive` flag yourself (e.g. by category or pid).
+Also, tx_mblnewsevent_totime is omitted, as the end time is now only used as an archive date.

 **Requirements**